 You probably remember when just about every computer had the letters “IBM” in blue on the side.
 Not any more.
 And why not?
 Because IBM don’t make PCs any more.

-If you want to know who IBM are today and you’ve got 98 seconds to spare, take a look at this video:
+If you want to know who IBM are today, take a look at this video:

 Begin your journey at IBM with skills, not degrees!
 Whether you have decided to go straight into work, take a gap year before University, or are exploring your options post-education, our IBM School Leaver programmes will enable you to gain the experience, skills and contacts you need to start building a bright future.
 If you have the right skills, there’s a career for you at IBM.
 From predicting the weather to artificial intelligence in Healthcare.
 Our School Leaver Schemes offer a world of opportunities.